nurrony/devenv-docker/README.md

 ```sh
 docker network create -d bridge ronsvpn
 ```
+If you do not want that just remove `net` key in docker compose file

 Setting configuration path
 ---------------------------
 Copy and paste the following line in your `~/.bashrc` or `~/.zshrc` depending your shell.